Program Director and Professor of Intercultural Studies

 Thrilled to be teaching at Kingswood, Dr. Friedman desires to see students enter into long-term, cross-cultural service both here in North America and abroad.
 He says,

-My focus here at Kingswood is to raise up the next generation of scholar-practitioners to go into the majority world, particularly to Muslim communities, and live out the Good News.
+My focus here at Kingswood is to raise up the next generation of scholar-practitioners to go into the Majority World and live out the Good News.

 Dr. Friedman is married to Chandra and has one son Eli, currently studying at Houghton College.
 He enjoys his coffee, the spiritual classics, Charles Wesley's hymns, J.R.R.
 Tolkien, and artsy films.

 2013 – Ph.D.
 (Intercultural Studies), Asbury Theological Seminary, Wilmore, KY